Gangolli-Mustaneer/Gangolli-Mustaneer/README.md

 # **Hey there, I'm Gangolli Mustaneer! 👋**
 *Welcome to my GitHub!
-I am a **BCA Graduate** specializing in information security, penetration testing, and secure application development.
+I am a **BCA Graduate** and **CyberSecurity Student** specializing in information security, penetration testing, and secure application development.
 I combine a strong foundational background in computer applications with practical expertise in evaluating and securing digital infrastructure.*

 ## **💫 About Me**